the-pod-shop/opnsense-helper/README.md

 && pip install --upgrade . \
 && python3 -m pip install --upgrade build #--force
 ```
+- you can also use the build.sh script
 - create pull request

 ## motivation